cpravin2110/Apple-Retail-Sales-Analysis/README.md

 The analysis focuses on store performance, product categories, customer demand, warranty risks, and life-cycle behavior using structured queries on a relational database.

+Dataset Scope:
+The analysis is performed on a dataset containing over 1 million rows of data, organized across 5 relational tables with 25+ columns covering stores, products, categories, sales transactions, and warranty claims.

 ---